frictionlessdata/datapackage/data-packages/index.md

 ### Resource Schemas

-The value for the `schema` field on a `resource` MUST be an Object or a string that "references" an Object as detailed below.
+The value for the `schema` property on a `resource` MUST be an Object or a string that "references" an Object as detailed below.

 <div class="alert" markdown="block">
 NOTE: the Data Package specification places no restrictions on the form of this